mod-cpp/ms-pacman/test/exercises/43_exercises.md

 * Browse the code in the [repo][2]

 ## [Exercise 431][1]
-### Implement a consteval function that calculates the volume of a cube
+### Implement a consteval function that calculates the volume of a box

 <details>
    <summary>Solution</summary>